March 2023

 1) Is the clue worth 25 EURO?

-2) If not, what is the maximum amount, you like to pay?
+2) If not, what is the maximum amount you would like to pay?

-3) Would you be willing to pay for a second clue; pick up another ball?
+3) Would you be willing to pay for a second clue and pick up another ball?

 Let’s answer the first question.
 The expected value from the guess without taking any clues is 0.5 x 200 + 0.5 x 0 = 100 EURO.
 It is because there is a 50-50 chance that your guess turns right.
 What is the expected value of the guess with the first clue?
 It is 0.6 x 200 + 0.4 x 0 = 120 EURO.
 When you pick one ball, there is a 60% (0.6) chance that it is the right one (3 out of 5) and a 40% chance it is the wrong one.

 What about a second pick?
-To answer this, we will need to perform a bunch of conditional probabilities using our favourite Bayes’ rule, which we’ll do next.
+To answer this, we will need to perform several conditional probabilities using our favourite Bayes’ rule, which we’ll do next.

 Is Extra Information Helpful?
 A Probability Puzzle: William Spaniel